Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Lo mein with shiitakes, carrots and bean sprouts

-You can buy fresh lo mein noodles from Asian supermarkets, but dried egg noodles or rice noodles work too – as does linguine pasta!
+You can buy fresh lo mein noodles from Asian supermarkets, but dried egg noodles or rice noodles also work – as does linguine pasta!
 Bean sprouts are high in protein and nutrients and low in calories and carbs, and you can always add extra protein with some chopped tofu.

 14. Indian chana masala